Lobbyist: definition, job description and how to become one

 Work environment and hours

-Salary and career progression
+Salary and career advancement

 Challenges and controversies linked to the profession

-A new perspective: the future of the lobbyist profession
+The future of the lobbyist profession

 The profession is undergoing major changes, driven by the need for greater transparency and the rise of new technologies.

 Digitalization has revolutionized the practice.
 The use of big data and predictive analytics enables unprecedented mapping of decision-making processes and influence networks.
-The rise of digital lobbying—or e-lobbying—relies on online platforms to mobilize communities and directly engage elected officials, thereby strengthening the influence capacity of smaller actors.
+The rise of digital lobbying or e-lobbying relies on online platforms to mobilize communities and directly engage elected officials, thereby strengthening the influence capacity of smaller actors.

 The ethics of lobbying rely on a code of conduct that promotes integrity and accountability.
 Organizations like Transparency International highlight risks such as influence peddling and stress the need for strict regulation of lobbying with clear standards for the regulation to ensure fairness.